prgueza/vuex-cache/README.md

   }]
 }

-// This configuration will cache 'get' requests for the users endpoint and 'post' requests for any other endpoint const config = {
+// This configuration will cache 'get' requests for the users endpoint and 'get' and 'post'
+// requests for any other endpoint const config = {
   methods: ['get', 'post'], // Set manually as custom config
   endpoints: [{